Who is it for?

-As she meets the conditions of entitlement for it, her maximum UC amount includes the Transitional SDP Element.
+As she meets the conditions of entitlement for it, her maximum Universal Credit amount includes the Transitional SDP Element.

 If you claimed UC before 27th January 2021 you can get the Transitional SDP Element if:

-- You were getting Income-Related ESA, Income Support or Income-Based Jobseekers Allowance as the claimant (not partner) before you claimed UC, and
+- You were getting Income-Related ESA, Income Support or Income-Based Jobseekers Allowance as the claimant (not partner) before you claimed Universal Credit, and

-- That benefit included a Severe Disability Premium (SDP) in the month before the date your UC award started for you, and
+- That benefit included a Severe Disability Premium (SDP) in the month before the date your Universal Credit award started for you, and

 - You haven’t changed from single to couple or vice versa, and

-- You still fit the criteria that would have given you the SDP.
+- On the day you made your claim for UC you met the criteria that would have given you the SDP.

-John had been getting PIP daily living, IR-ESA with a SDP, and Housing Benefit.
-His PIP ended following a review so he no longer qualified for the SDP in his IR-ESA.
+John had been getting PIP daily living, IR-ESA with a SDP, and Housing Benefit but his PIP ended following a review so he no longer qualified for the SDP in his IR-ESA.
 He challenged the decision to end his PIP.

-Six weeks later he moved house to a new Local Authority area so his HB ended and he claimed UC.
+Six weeks later he moved house to a new Local Authority area so his HB ended and he claimed Universal Credit.
 He made his claim on 15th December 2020.

-That means he could ask the ESA department to add the SDP onto his IR-ESA for the final six weeks of his ESA award before he claimed UC.
-Once that has been sorted out, he can then write on his UC journal to ask if the Transitional SDP Element can be added.
+This means he can ask the ESA department to add the SDP onto his IR-ESA for the final six weeks of his ESA award before he claimed Universal Credit.
+Once that has been sorted out, he can then write on his Universal Credit journal to ask if the Transitional SDP Element can be added.